-The Duties of Dental Assistants
+The Function of a Dental Assistant

-- Scheduling and verifying appointments
+- Scheduling and confirming appointments

-- Sterilizing and preparing instruments for dentists
+- Sterilizing and preparing dental instruments

-- Giving instruments to dentists during procedures
+- Providing instruments to dentists during procedures

 - Readying X-ray machines and processing X-rays

 Certification and licensing requirements for dental assistants vary by state, so check with the Tennessee dental board for your state’s mandates.
 Assistants handling X-ray machines more than likely will need to be licensed and certified.
 Many dental assistants who are either required or choose to become certified take the Certified Dental Assistant (CDA) examination offered by the Dental Assisting National Board (DANB).